Electricity at the macroscale and its microscopic origins: Introduction

 In Sec.~\ref{section:definingP}, using the macroscopic polarization $\pp$ as an example, I briefly explain some of the ways in which definitions of macroscopic fields have failed in the past.

 In Sec.~\ref{section:symmetry} I argue that many of my conclusions, and many elementary aspects of electricity at the macroscale, are demands of symmetry or asymmetry.

 For example, any stimulus changes the microscopic charge density in the bulk of a crystal, to some degree.
 While $\rho$ is changing, microscopic polarization current ($\jconv$) flows, because ${\pdv*{\rho}{t}=-\div\jconv}$.
 Whether or not a net, or \emph{macroscopic}, polarization current ($\Jconv$) flows depends on the symmetry of the composite crystal+stimulus system: The component of $\Jconv$ in direction $\uhat$ vanishes if there is a glide plane normal to $\uhat$, because then the sum,

-of the contributions to $\Jconv\cdot\uhat$ from an arbitrary point $\rvec$ and its image under the glide symmetry, ${\glide\rvec}$, vanishes.
-On the other hand, if symmetry does not demand that ${\Jconv\cdot\uhat}$ vanishes, it must be finite: There is a vanishing probability that, within each primitive unit cell, the positive contributions to ${\Jconv\cdot \uhat}$ cancel the negative contributions \emph{exactly} (i.e., to infinite precision) by chance.
-Therefore, either anisotropy demands that $\Jconv$ is finite, or isotropy demands that it vanishes.
+of the contributions to $\Jconv\cdot\uhat$ from an arbitrary point $\rvec$ and its image under the glide symmetry ${\glide\rvec}$ vanishes.
+On the other hand, if symmetry does not demand that ${\Jconv\cdot\uhat}$ vanishes, it must be finite: There is a vanishing probability that, by chance, the positive contributions to ${\Jconv\cdot \uhat}$ cancel the negative contributions \emph{exactly} (i.e., to infinite precision).
+Therefore either anisotropy demands that $\Jconv$ is finite or isotropy demands that it vanishes.